ShreejalRai/ShreejalRai/README.md

 I have skills in SQL for database management, and Python Programming for web designing and data analysis.
 In addition, I am proficient with the Microsoft Office Suite (especially Excel) for data manipulation and reporting.

-One of my favorite projects involved a comprehensive analysis of renewable energy in Norway.
+One of my favorite projects involved a comprehensive analysis of renewable energy [in Norway](https://github.com/ShreejalRai/Change-in-renewable-energy.git).

-I have a growing portfolio that showcase my abilities and insights which you can check out here:
+I have a growing portfolio that showcase my abilities and insights which you can check out.